-State of Hawaii Agencies Lead By Example Percentage of Change from 2005
+State of Hawaii Agencies Lead By Example

 The following chart shows the percentage of change from the baseline year (2005) each year since the Lead By Example program began.
 Shown are the price of oil, the average retail price of electricity (based on EIA-826 reporting, dividing utility total revenues by total kWh sold and including fuel adjustment cost), total State of Hawaii electricity costs and the State of Hawaii electricity consumption (kWh).